Influenza (Flu) in Children

-Influenza (flu) is a highly contagious viral infection and is one of the most severe illnesses of the winter season.
+Influenza (flu) is a highly contagious viral respiratory illness occurring in annual outbreaks, usually during the winter season.

 - Muscle aches

 Influenza causes illness in people of all ages.
 Although most people, including children, have self-limited, uncomplicated illness lasting less than a week, some have more serious illness and may need to be hospitalized.
 Influenza may also lead to pneumonia or death.

 Influenza viruses are divided into three types designated as A, B, and C: